iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > Just showed up but I Didn't download this.
 Don't want it.<br> :date: __2021-02-16 22:41:59__

 > I need to my ciy<br> :date: __2021-02-08 18:33:12__

-> I think this ap was a good idea but it is wasnt letting me know when i come in contact with a infected person.
-I know lots of people who had covid and not once did this ap alert me.
-It seems people who got covid never used the ap to let other people know they have it.
-Great idea with the ap, just people just dont give a darn to let people knowthey are infected.
-Sorry i deleted this ap.
-Maybe when they can figure out how to get people to use it when they are possitive of covid and then i will use<br> :date: __2021-02-06 16:46:49__

-> Always buzzing, and very disturbing<br> :date: __2021-02-06 02:11:23__

-> App doesn't work.
-I have received 7 different verification codes and called MDH about a dozen times now.
-None of the codes worked.
-I have tried on two different phones, but I haven't ever got it to work on either.
-I have zero confidence that this app actually does anything at all.<br> :date: __2021-01-31 20:11:44__